aaronsaray/aaronsaray.com/_posts/2016-05-16-cc12-make-the-reasons-overwhelming.markdown

 - php
 - business
 ---
-> This entry is republished from the original columns included years ago in the [PHP Architect](http://phparch.com) magazine.
-I really recommend purchasing the magazine to get timely articles, columns and PHP news.

-### Episode 12: Make The Reasons Overwhelming

 From a very young age, we're told to brush our teeth regularly.
 We know we should, but it can be a struggle.
 The reasons to invest our important play-time aren't always compelling.
 (If they were, why would some parents have to check to make sure the children had brushed their teeth before bed?)

+### Episode 12: Make The Reasons Overwhelming

 So, perhaps the dentist will start to present various different reasons for this silly demand.
 If you brush your teeth, your gums will be healthier.
 That doesn't necessarily seem important to kids, but it's a legitimate reason.
 Your breath will smell better.
 Still a good reason, but it's not critical to the kids yet.